 Opleiding 4D biomechanics & performance trainer PRO

-The in-depth course for professionals in the equestrian industry
+The ultimate in-depth resource for professionals in the equestrian industry

-After more than 14 years of experience training professionals in the equestrian industry, we have further refined our approach and this training focuses on deepening.
+After more than 14 years of experience training professionals within the equestrian industry, we have further refined our approach, and the focus of this course is on in-depth knowledge.

-The 4D Biomechanics & Performance Trainer PRO course is designed for professionals and highly motivated riders and horse enthusiasts who already have a basic knowledge of anatomy, biomechanics, and sound training, and want to further specialize in analyzing and guiding horses in training and performance.
+The 4D Biomechanics & Performance Trainer PRO course has been developed for professionals and highly motivated riders and horse enthusiasts who already possess a basic knowledge of anatomy, biomechanics, and healthy training, and wish to further specialize in analyzing and guiding horses within training and performance.

 Biomechanics